 Please click on the Color button to select the required color for your Tableau Heat map report.

-Once you click on the Color button, a new window called Select color will open to edit or pick a new color.
-For now, we are selecting some random color
+Once you click on the button, a new window will open to edit or pick a new color.
+For now, we are selecting some random ones.

 From the Edit Colors window, you can click on the Apply button to see the live preview, as shown below.
 If you are not comfortable with the color combination, you can edit and reapply.
 It is the main advantage of Tableau desktop.

-Let us change the Matrix to a regular table.
+Let us change the Matrix to a regular table for data visualization.
 To do this, Please remove the Color Group from the Columns Shelf and see the Tableau Heat Map colors for a detailed understanding